The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 At least thirty-three scattered bones, mainly from a left leg, were also discovered along the same riverbank, a few miles from the cable bridge and dry river stones where some investigators think the nighttime photos may have been taken.

-Very few other remnants were found and the ones retrieved were found scattered, sometimes miles apart from one another, but all following the direction of the river.
-One half of a pelvic bone was also found, part broken, which was identified as Kris’.
+Very few other remnants were found, and the ones retrieved were scattered, sometimes miles apart, but all following the direction of the river.
+One half of a pelvic bone, part broken, was also found, and it was identified as being from Kris.

 Later, Kris’s no.10 right rib bone was also found, as well as a femur upper leg bone from Lisanne and possibly her tibia bone.